-Natural color cotton fibers are obtained from rural artisan and Indian
+Natural color cotton fibers are obtained from rural artisan and Indian farmers using

-in their small farmyard plots.
+farmyard plots.
 No dyes, chemicals or other synthetic processes have been used to

 grow, soften or color the fibers.
 The cotton is harvested manually, colors sorted entirely

 by hand, and the fiber mill-spun in small batches.
 The incredibly soft hand, heathered

 look and distinctive colors are achieved not only organically, but naturally in every way.